jkirkwin/CSC361-Networking/a3/readme.md

 * Payload length - The number of bytes in the payload.

 Note that sequence and acknowledgement numbers are incremented on a per-message basis, rather than indexing to the binary data stream as is done in TCP.
+Note also that a message with sequence number `x` is ACK'd by a message with acknowledgement number `x`, __not__ `x+1`.

 The Packet Type and A bit share a single byte, with the least significant 4 bits used for the packet type, and the most significant bit used for the A flag.